Leaf-Agriculture/docs/docs/pagination.md

 # File archiving

 Be default, our API archive the files to a slower storage after 180 days without access.
-The file will be available again after the next request.
+The file will be available again only upon a support request.